Laser Gum Contouring Greensboro

 Dr. Farless or Dr. Locklear will answer any questions you may have, and provide you with aftercare instructions to ensure you can fully recover from your gum contouring procedure and start enjoying your brand-new smile!

 Does gum contouring hurt?

-Dr. Farless and his team work tirelessly to make every part of your experience as comfortable as possible.
+Dr. Farless, Dr. Locklear and their team work tirelessly to make every part of your experience as comfortable as possible.
 While the procedure itself should be pain free, it is common to experience some tenderness while recovering from your gum reshaping procedure.
 The pain is controllable with over-the-counter pain medication such as acetaminophen (such as Tylenol™) or ibuprofen (such as Advil™).
 However, it’s important not take aspirin products, as these thin the blood, leading to excess bleeding.

 Will my insurance cover the cost of gum contouring?

 As a cosmetic procedure, gum contouring costs are not typically covered by dental insurance plans, though in certain cases, a procedure to trim infected gum tissue due to complications from decay or periodontal disease may merit special consideration.
 Every case is different, so a gum contouring treatment’s cost will be based on your particular needs.
-As with all procedures, Dr. Farless’ team will work with you to maximize any benefits you are due, and several financing options are available.
-Talk to Dr. Farless’ business team for more details.
+As with all procedures, our team will work with you to maximize any benefits you are due, and several financing options are available.
+Talk to the Farless Dental business team for more details.

 What causes uneven gums in the first place?

 Certain health problems, genetics, or even prescription drugs can all contribute to the size and shape of your soft gum tissue.
 When this tissue covers a large part of your teeth, it can make the teeth appear small.
 Gums that recede due to decay or periodontal disease can have the opposite effect, leading to teeth that appear too long.
 No matter what you want to change about your smile, Farless Dental can offer treatment options so you can improve your look.

 What to Expect and Aftercare